WordPress Vulnerabilities

 How to Prevent Brute-Force Attacks?

 Another remediation process for this vulnerability is installing a Login Limiter on your WordPress website.
-This can prevent an IP address and/or a username from trying new passwords after a set number of failed attempts.
+This can prevent an IP address and a username from trying new passwords after a set number of failed attempts.

 Conclusion